r-lib/brio/README.md

 ## Writing

-Write speeds are basically the same regardless of method, though brio does avoid any extra memory allocations.
+Write speeds are basically the same regardless of method, though brio does avoid some extra memory allocations.

 ``` r
 bench::mark(